 - Setup Angelcam's platform.

-Before following the steps to setup the DVR to record in the Angelcam's cloud it's important to understand the concept behind the cloud recording.
+Before following the steps to set up the DVR to record in Angelcam's cloud it's important to understand the concept behind the cloud recording.

 The picture below shows a DVR recording locally in its internal hard drive disc, while a copy of the video streaming is sent to a remote server.